-We also report the detection of a single new accreting candidate companion, CS~Cha~c, bringing the detection rate to 5/14, or $\sim$36\% for the GAPlanetS sample.
-The synthesis of these results underscores the unique scientific capabilities and challenges of visible-light adaptive optics protoplanet imaging campaigns.
-Differential imaging exploiting the enhanced luminosity of emission lines from accreting companions is a powerful tool to isolate planetary signals and distinguish them from stellar and disk contributions.
-However, it is not without its scientific and technical complexities, which include challenges in distinguishing companion emission from reflected circumstellar disk light, and mitigating the effects of extreme PSF variation across observations, which has significant influence on the recovery and detection of candidates.
-Similar to the 11-target H$\alpha$ transitional disk survey conducted by \citet{zurlo19}, we are able to recover known accreting companions, but the discovery of new accreting systems is seemingly rare, even in these highly-targeted disk systems that feature multiple signposts of planet formation.
-At the same time, this first generation protoplanet survey achieved only moderate contrasts ($10^{-2}-10^{-3}$) inside of the cleared disk regions for most of the targets in the sample, where only the most massive and actively accreting protoplanets are likely to be detectable \citep{Mordasini2017}.
-We also note the variable SNR of our recovered detections from epoch to epoch, which must be considered in the context of both observation quality and the likely intrinsic accretion variability of young (sub)stellar objects, which may explain the many non-detections associated with H$\alpha$ searches.
+Similar to the 11-target H$\alpha$ transitional disk survey conducted by \citet{zurlo19}, we are able to recover known accreting companions, but the discovery of new accreting systems is seemingly rare, even in these highly targeted disk systems that feature multiple signposts of planet formation.
+At the same time, this first-generation protoplanet survey achieved only moderate contrasts ($10^{-2}--10^{-3}$) in cleared disk regions for most of the targets in the sample, where only the most massive and actively accreting protoplanets are likely to be detectable \citep{Mordasini2017}.
+We also note the variable SNR of companion recoveries epoch to epoch, a likely result of both variations in observation quality and intrinsic accretion variability, which may explain the many nondetections of planet candidates associated with H$\alpha$ searches like GAPlanetS.